prajyotkcsu/portfolio/README.md

 *Hi, I’m a backend engineer with 5 years of experience.
 My background in CS, passion for coding daily, and occasional technical blogging equip me to tackle complex problems with confidence.*

 ### Technical skills:
-- I code in Java but also know Python, JS, and Go.
+I code in Java but also know Python, JS, and Go.<br>
-- I’m a Spring Boot enthusiast, which is a Java-based web framework.
+I’m a Spring Boot enthusiast, which is a Java-based web framework.<br>
-- Skilled in building APIs with REST, GraphQL, and gRPC.
+Skilled in building APIs with REST, GraphQL, and gRPC.<br>
-- Proficient in deploying software with Kubernetes, Docker, and GitLab.
+Proficient in deploying software with Kubernetes, Docker, and GitLab.<br>
-- Experienced with Kafka, Flink, Spark, RabbitMQ, and Elasticsearch.
+Experienced with Kafka, Flink, Spark, RabbitMQ, and Elasticsearch.<br>
-- Strong knowledge of AWS and Azure cloud platforms.
+Strong knowledge of AWS and Azure cloud platforms.<br>

 ### Education:
 - M.S.
 Business Analytics; California State University, East Bay; 2023